davidefiocco/davidefiocco.github.io/_posts/2021-01-02-nearest-neighbor-search-with-faiss.md

 Last but not least, the `sklearn`-based code is arguably more readable.
 Also, the use of a dedicated library can help avoiding bugs (see e.g. the `numpy.argpartition` caveat above) that may be inadvertently introduced in the code.

-However, if the search space become large (say, several million vectors), both the time needed to compute nearest-neighbors and RAM needed to carry out the search may be large.
+However, if the search space is large (say, several million vectors), both the time needed to compute nearest-neighbors and RAM needed to carry out the search may be large.
 We thus need additional tricks to solve the problem!

 ![haystack](https://upload.wikimedia.org/wikipedia/commons/4/42/Needle_in_haystack6.jpg "Some search problems can be hard.")